 How to track business expenses with a cloud-based accounting software

-Cloud-based accounting software is great because it’s much more automatic, convenient, and reliable, and it helps ensure that your tax records are secure.
-The software connects to your bank account and credit card, so expenses are added automatically.
-And while it does cost money, your subscription to the service of your choice is usually tax deductible.
+Cloud-based accounting software is great because it's much more automatic, convenient, and reliable, and it helps ensure that your tax records are secure.
+And while it does cost money, your subscription to the service of your choice is usually tax-deductible.

 But there are plenty of options out there, so we used three criteria to narrow down the list: